 Here are some of our favorite 4x and RTS games to play together as a couple.

 If you are looking for a fantasy-themed 4x game to play with your significant other Endless Legends is a good bet.

-One of the things that makes Endless Legend a fantastic multiple experiences is that it has implemented simultaneous turns.
+One of the things that makes Endless Legend a fantastic multiplayer experiences is that the developers have implemented simultaneous turns.
 So while you may still have to wait a bit if your other half is a meticulous micro-manager, you rarely have to sit for long without actively playing.

 The game features multiple races and rewards which heighten replayability.
 You can ally with your boy or girlfriend for a joint victory or crush them alongside the AI if you enjoy sleeping on the couch.